osg-htc/operations/docs/SLA/event.md

 All operational issues should be reported as described in [the Customer Problem Reporting](#customer-problem-reporting) section.

 ## Requests for Service Enhancements
 IU-OPS will provide enhancement capabilities as they are released by the [RabbitMQ](https://www.rabbitmq.com/) project.
-Requests for customization of the deployed service may be made; IU-OPS has sole discretion as to their implementation and deployment schedule.
+Requests for customization of the deployed service may be made; IU-OPS has ultimate discretion as to their implementation and deployment schedule but will strive to accomodate requests consistent with available effort and other operational time constraints.

 IU-OPS will give 1 week of warning prior to any change in the RabbitMQ service version.
 At any time during this week, Stakeholders are permitted to request a delay for up to 1 week after the originally scheduled upgrade.